HegemanLab/galaxy-tardis/README.md

                   copied the miniconda installer to your export directory) md5sum      - MD5 digest for url_or_path, e.g., from https://repo.continuum.io/miniconda/

-Optional environment variables:
+Optional environment variable:
-  EXPORT_DIR (default "/export") - path to directory containing "galaxy-central"
+  PGDATA_SUBDIR (default "main") - name of subdirectory of PGDATA_PARENT where PostgreSQL database lives
-    - Optional, used by most tasks
+    - Used by "seed database"
-  PGDATA (default "/var/lib/postgresql/data") - internal path to database in "galaxy-postgres"
-    - Optional, used by "backup" and "seed_database" PGDATA_SUBDIR (default "main") - name of subdirectory of PGDATA_PARENT where PostgreSQL database lives Required environment Variables (set using the "-e" option of the "docker run") These are the environment variables and the tasks that require them:
+Required environment Variables (set using the "-e" option of the "docker run") These are the environment variables and the tasks that require them:
+    EXPORT_DIR (usually "/export") - path to directory containing "galaxy-central"
+      - Used by most tasks
     HOST_EXPORT_DIR - host path to the EXPORT_DIR as bind-mounted in docker
       - Used by "seed database"
     HOST_PGDATA_PARENT - host directory whose PGDATA_SUBDIR subdirectory is